-Jnan Dash makes an introduction to enterprise RIA and of Curl, an enterprise RIA platform similar to Flash/Flex.
+Jnan Dash introduces enterprise RIA and Curl, a RIA platform similar to Flash/Flex.
 He presents 4 examples of successful Curl implementations and the advantages of Curl over the other RIA solutions.

 In this talk from FutureRuby Adam Blum shows Rhodes, an open source Ruby-based framework for building locally executing apps with access to device features for all major smartphone devices.

-In this presentation recorded during QCon London 2008, Christophe Coenraets presents Flex and AIR, two technologies from Adobe used to create, deploy and run Rich Internet Applications.
-After a brief introduction to each technology, Coenraets showed some applications built with them.
+Christophe Coenraets presents Flex and AIR, two technologies from Adobe used to create, deploy and run Rich Internet Applications, and he demos some applications built with them.

-Scott Delap provides an overview of Swing and Eclipse RCP technologies in today's world of RIA applications, as well as advances in deployment techniques such as Java Web Start and Pack200 which assist in the centralized deployment of desktop apps.
-Scott also compares when to use Java vs. other technologies such as Ajax, Flex, and OpenLazslo.
+Scott Delap provides an overview of Swing and Eclipse RCP technologies in today's world of RIA & desktop applications including when to use Java for the client vs. Ajax, Flex, OpenLazslo.

-Windows Presentation Foundation is a fundamental shift from how interactive applications have previously worked in Windows.
-In this session, Ian Griffiths shows key features of WPF such as XAML, composition, layout, animation, and data binding.
-Moreover, we will examine the need for WPF, showing both how and why it differs so radically from the classic Win32 approach.
+Ian Griffiths shows the key features of WPF such as XAML, composition, layout, animation, and data binding, while also showing why WPF differs so radically from Win32.

-ClickOnce, part of version .NET 2.0, allows the deployment of Windows-based rich client apps by placing the app files on a Web or file server and providing the user with a link.
-This session covers VS 2005 deployment capabilities for online and offline support, rolling back to previous versions of an app, listing an app in the Start Menu and control panel, and zone-based debugging.
+Cathy Gero goes explains ClickOnce which allows the deployment of Windows-based rich client apps by placing the app files on a Web or file server and providing the user with a link.